ScienceCommons/curate_science/README.md

 ### DB migration instructions:
 For staging:  `export GOOGLE_CLOUD_PROJECT=curate-science-staging-2`

-(For more realistic testing of performance, user-friendliness, and general feel/esthetic, please contact us at admin@curatescience.org to be granted access to our production DB backup bucket, which you can import into your local environment.)
+(For more realistic testing of performance, user-friendliness, and general feel/esthetic, please contact us at admin@curatescience.org to be granted access to a de-identified version of our production DB, which you can import into your local environment.)

 For production: `export GOOGLE_CLOUD_PROJECT=curate`